 The Authority issued bonds in 2015 through the Trust to finance the improvement to the treatment facilities.
 The proceeds of the Bonds are held by the Trust until the Authority expends funds on the project.
 The Authority then submits for reimbursement of these expenditures from the Trust.
-The following is the remaining amount of funds to be received by the Trust:
+The Authority received all remaining amounts of funds from the Trust as of last fiscal year ending November 30, 2019.
+The Authority no longer has any remaining amounts to be received.